mortenjc/Q1/README.md

     01FA 1C           ; inc e           | SP=4080, A=00 BC=0000, DE=40C4, HL=0048
     01FB 20 FB        ; jr nz, 0x1f8    | SP=4080, A=00 BC=0000, DE=40C5, HL=0048
     ...

+The hexdump happens periodically and only prints lines that are modified.
+The frequency can be controlled with **--dumpfreq**.
+To disable use **-nodump**.

+If you don't care about the instruction decode you can use **--nodecode**.

+The emulator stops when it encounters four bytes of uninitialised data (FF FF FF FF) or when the maximum number of instructions have been emulated.
+This can be controlled by **--stopafter**.

+## Hardware emulation
+The Z80 uses **in**